-Answer: When walking/trekking in the mountains, the distance you cover each day can vary greatly due to gradient, terrain and altitude.
-As such it is very hard to give specific distances on each day, however you have to be prepared to walk roughly about 5 hours each day.Question: Do I need walking polls for Saribung pass Trekking or Saribung Expedition?
+Answer: When walking/trekking in the mountains, the distance you cover each day can vary greatly due to a gradient, terrain, and altitude.
+As such it is very hard to give specific distances on each day, however, you have to be prepared to walk roughly about 5 hours each day.Question: Do I need walking polls for Saribung pass Trekking or Saribung Expedition?

 Answer: Walking pools are recommended but not compulsory.Question: How much additional money do I need per day?

-The above itinerary about Saribung pass trek is subject to change due to condition beyond our control.
-This is a Guide line showing tentative camp night stops.
-Physical, technical and natural condition may change this above itineraries.
+The above itinerary about Saribung pass trek is subject to change due to a condition beyond our control.
+This is a Guideline showing tentative camp night stops.
+A physical, technical and natural condition may change this above itineraries.

 Saribung pass trek details